 Some CPEUs provide as little as 1 CPEU credit, while others, for example, courses, may offer 25 CPEUs.
 The ones that only offer 1 CPEU might be free or low cost, while those that offer many CPEUs might cost hundreds of dollars.

 "So, how do I know what CPEUs to do?" you might be asking.
 Okay, here's how it works:

 You'll create a "Learning Plan" at CDRnet.org in which you will select what areas of nutrition you want to learn about and grow in within the next 5 years.
-The CPEU activities that you choose to do must match your Learning Plan "performance indicators".
+The CPEU activities that you choose to do must match your Learning Plan goals.
 More specifics on this and what a Learning Plan is at a previous blog post here.

 Now, here's an important piece of advice to you:

 The easiest place to find all your CDR accredited CPEU options that match your performance indicators is at CPEU.org.
 It is similar to an online library that shows you all of your options.
 You can connect your learning plan and get a list of all CPEUs that match your performance indicators, which will be so handy.
 You can also filter by price, type of activity, and more.
 There's also a feature that saves your list of what CPEUs you've completed, storing it in one organized spot.
 You will need it organized because you will have to verify everything to CDR, and if you are audited, you will need proof of your CPEU certificates.
 There's a small monthly fee to use the service at CPEU.org, but it is well worth it for the ease, convenience, and organization that it provides.
 (Psst!...as another piece of advice... many employers will pay for all or most of dietitians' professional education costs which would include the CPEU.org fee as well!
 Heck.
 Yes.)